ragingpastry/ansible-centos-7-security/README.md

 Requirements
 ------------

-This role has no external requirements.
+This role has no external requirements by itself.
+The testing of those role does depend on various packages.
+Please see the testing section

 Role Variables
 --------------